kit-ar-uk/docker--mdbtools-docker/README.md

 This image is [alpine](https://alpinelinux.org/) based.
 It includes `7z` and `unrar` (as well as `gunzip` and `unzip`), as sometimes providers of Access databases use these compression tools when delivering their databases.

 The `mdbtools` included in the image is compiled with the limited sql support as well as ODBC support, and man pages.

-The toy Access database referenced above (`mdbtools-demo.accdb`) is available from the image github repo at https://github.com/scottcame/docker/tree/master/mdbtools